 Color is a powerful design tool.
-It can grab your attention, set the mood, and influence a website visitor’s emotions and actions.
-In the past, bright colors were exclusively used by websites with playful, cartoonish designs.
+Loud colors can grab your attention, set the mood, and influence a website visitor’s emotions and actions.
+In the past, loud colors were exclusively used by websites with playful, cartoonish designs.
 Increasingly, however, we are seeing the use of bright colors on all kinds of more traditional business websites.
 The appeal of the vibrant color trend is that it is very versatile and can be applied in many different ways.

 Overlaying is filtering an image through a color lens.
 Images with color overlays have been popular for a long time because it’s relatively easy to apply and has the power to focus user attention.